We are the youth apologise for another day.

 - Defective Detective: Started in 2000 with Monk, the trope namer, and spread with Psych, Life and Bored to Death.
 The Good Guys and Terriers seem to be continuing this trend.

 - Digital Piracy Is Evil: Or is it?
-But as with the aformentiond Digital Distribution this is when it became mainstream and super-easy.
+But as with the aforementioned Digital Distribution, this decade is when piracy became mainstream and super-easy.

 - Everyone Loves Blondes: For a while, yes, they really did.
-A disproportionately high number of sex symbols in the early-to-mid 2000s were blonde women, with Paris Hilton, Jessica Simpson, Jessica Alba and Christina Aguilera being a few of the more famous ones.
+A disproportionately high number of sex symbols in the early-to-mid 2000s were blonde women, with Paris Hilton, Jessica Simpson, Jessica Alba (a natural brunette) and Christina Aguilera being a few of the more famous ones.

 - Guy-on-Guy Is Hot: Yaoi Fangirls first came to widespread public attention in this decade, leading to an increase in male Faux Yay, especially within the emo subculture, and deliberate Homoerotic Subtext in fictional works aimed at a young female demographic.

-- Hotter and Sexier: The music videos and advertising of the era saw new extremes of Fanservice, mainly to a male audience but occasionally to women.
+- Hotter and Sexier: The music videos and advertising of the era saw new extremes of Fanservice, mainly to a male audience but occasionally women got to indulge in the fun too.

 - Hummer Dinger: Most of the giant SUVs sold during this decade.